Foxrock: Education

 Foxrock has a number of primary schools, and one secondary school for girls only, Loreto Convent, Foxrock.
 Hollypark Boys and Girls primary schools also service the area.

 Transport

 Rail

-Foxrock was formerly served by the Harcourt Street line from central Dublin's Harcourt Street to Bray.
+Foxrock was formerly served by the Harcourt Street railway line from central Dublin's Harcourt Street to Bray.
 A temporary platform opened in 1859 followed by a more permanent station in August 1861, finally closing in January 1959.

 Foxrock is bypassed by the Luas Green Line light rail system which deviates from the old railway line.
-The nearest Luas stop to Foxrock (not counting the unused stop at Leopardstown Racecourse) is Carrickmines, which is where the Green Line rejoins the old railway route.
+The nearest Luas stop to Foxrock is Carrickmines, which is where the Green Line rejoins the old railway route.
+Sandyford and Central Park are also considered local stops within proximity to Foxrock.
+There is another stop before Carrickmines for the racecourse, but as of 2010, this had yet to open.

 Bus

-Dublin Bus high-frequency services 46A and 145 link Foxrock Church with the City Centre.
-The Aircoach Greystones service to Dublin Airport stops at Foxrock’s Roman Catholic church en route to the airport.
-Go-Ahead route 63A serves Foxrock village once a day in each direction on weekdays.
+Dublin Bus high-frequency service E1 and the rush-hour only X1 and X2 link Foxrock Church with the city centre.
+Dublin Bus route E2 also stops at Foxrock's Catholic church enroute to Dún Laoghaire.
+Go-Ahead routes L26 and L27 serve Cornelscourt Hill Road.